-EHT PAL Board Gives Green Light for New Indoor Turf Arena
+EHT PAL board gives green light for new indoor turf arena

-EGG HARBOR TOWNSHIP - It's been almost 8 years in the making, but the Egg Harbor Township PAL’s Executive Director and co-founder Hector Tavarez would argue it's been 32 long years in the making with a little chuckle and smile.
+EGG HARBOR TOWNSHIP — It's been almost eight years in the making, but the Egg Harbor Township PAL’s co-founder and Executive Director Hector Tavarez would argue it's been 32 long years in the making with a little chuckle and smile.
 Whichever it is, the construction of Buddy’s Adventure Zone has been full of obstacles, challenges and setbacks and now is pure satisfaction.
-In the end, not even a pandemic and Covid-19 would deny the Egg Harbor Township Police Activities League members their goal of building the multi purpose destination community center.
+In the end, not even a pandemic and COVID-19 would deny the Egg Harbor Township Police Activities League members their goal of building the multi-purpose destination community center.

 Buddy’s Adventure Zone was conceived by a youth and adult future planning committee in 2013 as an affordable multi purpose facility designed to challenge the body and the mind.
-The complex is located on a 5 acre lot at 2542 Ridge Avenue in Egg Harbor Township, adjacent to the organization's Ready to Ride, 30 acre OHV Park.
+The complex is on a 5 acre lot at 2542 Ridge Ave. adjacent to the organization's Ready to Ride, 30 acre OHV Park.
 The first building built in the complex was a 14,000 square foot STEM building.
-It was completed in July of 2020 at the height of the pandemic.
+It was completed in July 2020 at the height of the pandemic.
 Conceived, designed, built and being paid for by the organization, the first building alone was a big challenge.
-“We decided to build the STEM building first because we knew the STEM aspect provided more benefits to the members' futures.
-We know that we can help a member go to college or trade school and land a great job.
-We have no such guarantees in helping them become professional athletes”, said Tavarez.

-The new building is a far cry from the 6th District Rescue squad building the organization occupied in the early 90’s.
-Opened during the pandemic, the new STEM and summer camp building has been used on a limited basis for out-of-school learning and a few of the organization's competitive robotics teams.
+The new building is a far cry from the 6th District rescue squad building the organization occupied in the early '90s.
+The new STEM and summer camp building has been used on a limited basis for out-of-school learning and a few of the organization's competitive robotics teams.
 On hold due to COVID are the STEM workshops, media and astronomy clubs, its internationally ranked Seaperch teams and a host of other programs.
-“It’s very different from the rescue squad building.
-When we took that building over it was condemned and the Township Committee laughed at me when I asked to use it.
-But, even that building helped the organization grow and is presently home to our Little PALs preschool”, said Tavarez.

 PAL will offer league play for arena style NFL flag football, tackle football, soccer, field hockey, lacrosse, volleyball and other activities that can take advantage of the astro turf field.
 In addition, the field can be rented by outside groups and will have batting cages and a media center to broadcast and record games.